Note SQL Server 2008 users, you now have a built-in MERGE statement you can use instead of these patterns.

 That is basically the same pattern I demonstrated.
 It works fine.

-Awer Muller almost 10 years ago
+Awer Muller over 10 years ago

 Awer Muller